passport/express-3.x-twitter-example/README.md

+**NOTE:** This example uses an outdated version of Express.
+For an example using the latest version, refer to [express-4.x-twitter-example](https://github.com/passport/express-4.x-twitter-example).

 This example demonstrates how to use [Express](http://expressjs.com/) 3.x and [Passport](http://passportjs.org/) to authenticate users using Twitter.
 Use this example as a starting point for your own web applications.